twilio/voice-quickstart-android/README.md

     }
 }
 ```

+### Configuring Hardware Audio Effects
+Our library performs acoustic echo cancellation (AEC), noise suppression (NS), and auto gain
+control (AGC) using device hardware by default.
+Using device hardware is more efficient, but some
+devices do not implement these audio effects well.
+If you are experiencing echo, background noise,
+or unexpected volume levels on certain devices reference the following snippet for enabling
+software implementations of AEC, NS, and AGC.

+    /*
+     * Execute any time before invoking `Voice.connect(...)` or `CallInvite.accept(...)`.
+     */

+    // Use software AEC
+    tvo.webrtc.voiceengine.WebRtcAudioUtils.setWebRtcBasedAcousticEchoCanceler(true);

+    // Use sofware NS
+    tvo.webrtc.voiceengine.WebRtcAudioUtils.setWebRtcBasedNoiseSuppressor(true);

+    // Use software AGC
+    tvo.webrtc.voiceengine.WebRtcAudioUtils.setWebRtcBasedAutomaticGainControl(true);

+### Configuring OpenSL ES

+Starting with Voice SDK 4.3.0, our library will not use [OpenSL ES](https://developer.android.com/ndk/guides/audio/opensl/index.html)
+for audio playback.
+Prior versions starting with Voice SDK 3.0.0 did use OpenSL ES by default.
+Using OpenSL ES is more efficient, but can cause
+problems with other audio effects.
+For example, we found on the Nexus 6P that OpenSL ES affected
+the device's hardware echo canceller so we blacklisted the Nexus 6P from using OpenSL ES.
+If you
+are experiencing audio problems with a device that cannot be resolved using software audio effects,
+reference the following snippet for enabling OpenSL ES:

+    /*
+     * Execute any time before invoking `Voice.connect(...)` or `CallInvite.accept(...)`.
+     */

+    // Enable OpenSL ES
+    tvo.webrtc.voiceengine.WebRtcAudioManager.setBlacklistDeviceForOpenSLESUsage(false);

+    // Check if OpenSL ES is disabled
+    tvo.webrtc.voiceengine.WebRtcAudioUtils.deviceIsBlacklistedForOpenSLESUsage();

+### Managing Device Specific Configurations
+The Video Android SDK does not maintain a list of devices for which hardware effects or OpenSL ES are disabled.
+We recommend maintaining a list in your own application and disabling these effects as needed.
+The [Signal App provides a great example](https://github.com/signalapp/Signal-Android/blob/master/src/org/thoughtcrime/securesms/ApplicationContext.java#L250) of how to maintain a list and disable the effects as needed.

 ### Handling Low Headset Volume
 If your application experiences low playback volume, we recommend the following snippets: